Discover more from Project Fable

 Present day

-Malasāra scratched his grisly moustache, thought for a moment and then continued along the narrow canyon to the right.
-Shadows ran across the walls, but were consumed again by the darkness as he pressed on.
-Some twists and turns later, a large boulder lay across the path at an angle, leaning against the crevice wall like a fallen pillar.
+Malasāra scratched his grisly moustache, thought for a moment and then turned right, and began to walk along the narrow canyon.
+Shadows ran across the walls, only to be consumed again by the darkness moments later.
+A large boulder lay across his path at an angle, leaning against the crevice wall like a fallen pillar.
 It was too big to climb over, its sides steep and smooth.
 A twisted leg of a dusty skeleton jutted out from under the rock.
 A broken arm protruded on the side.
-Two skulls lay half buried in the loose sand, their jaws open, forever frozen in a scream.
-Malasāra smiled.
+Two grey skulls lay half buried in the loose sand, their fanged mandibles askew, forever frozen in a scream.
+I remember you, Malasāra scoffed, and crushed one of the skulls under his feet.
+Rākshasa filth!

 I must be close.
 Malasāra brushed the dust off his cloak, stepped over the pieces and continued on as the path grew narrower and sloped deeper down.
 He walked on, unmindful of the coarse debris that lay scattered about the canyon floor, small stones with razor-sharp edges.
 The scree crunched under his heavy step.

 The path then turned and came to an abrupt end in a shallow alcove carved in the rock wall.
-Malasāra walked up to the receded stone, running his palm over the rough surface, and found a small bump at the centre.
-He threw back the hood, but it caught on his curved horns, and he shook it free impatiently.

-Malasāra tapped the bump with the flaming torch, and waited.
-A sudden burst of flame engulfed the alcove.
-It burned bright for a moment, faded to smoke, and left behind a vague outline of an arched doorway.
-In the centre of this doorway was a small skull, and the crude etching seemed to be leering, even more so in the dancing light of the torch.
+Malasāra ran his palm over the rough stone.
+A small etching of a skull appeared on the surface, and seemed to be leering, even more so in the dancing light of the torch.
 Vakrā, you devious crow!
 Malasāra bared his teeth in a smile, two long canines brushing his lips.
+He threw back the hood, but it caught on his curved horns, and he shook it free impatiently.

 Malasāra unclasped the cloak and let the heavy cloth fall to the ground.
 He pulled out a small dagger from a sheath on his waistband, brought the sharp blade to his now bare, wide chest.
 He made a small cut, and drops of blood trickled down his torso and stained his antariya in a small blotch.
 He pressed the nick with his thumb, and smeared his blood on the skull.
 A moment passed, and the skull cracked.
 The rift in the rock widened, and swiftly streaked through the stone.
-It grew, until it traced the shape of the doorway that had appeared in the flames.
-With a great grinding of rock, it split in two and swung outwards.
+It grew, until it traced the shape of the doorway. and with a great grinding of rock, it crumbled.
 Loose rock fell from above, and Malasāra stepped back, arms raised above his head.
-Air gushed through the doorway.
-He smiled again, and stepped in.
+Air gushed through the opening.

-Inside, a haggard man lay unconscious on a stone altar, weighed down by heavy, rusted chains.
-All around him were scores of lamps, most of them spent, reduced to a powdery silt on the floor.
-The remaining flames burned tall and still, and covered the ceiling and the rock walls in a thick layer of soot.
-The chains were many, wrapped around the man like a shroud, some thick, some more slender, but all of them firm and unyielding.
+Malasāra stepped through.
+It opened into a narrow, long cave, dimly lit by scores of lamps, most of them spent, reduced to a powdery silt on the floor.
+The remaining flames burned tall and still, and covered the rock walls in a thick layer of soot.
+Malasāra raised his torch higher.
+At the far end, he made out a small mound, boulders and stone piled into a rough altar.
+On it lay a man, unmoving and unconscious.
+His haggard body was weighed down by heavy rusted chains; and the chains were many, wrapped around the man like a shroud, some thick, some slender, but all of them firm and unyielding.
+A thin smile played across Malasāra’s lips.
+Finally, I have found you.

-“Breathe deeply, boy.” said Malasāra in a low, rough voice.
+“Breathe deeply, boy,” said Malasāra in a low, rough voice.

 Malasāra raised a hand.
 “Fear not, human.
 I mean you no harm.”

-“I am called Malasāra.
-I serve Yama, the God of Death.
+“A dungeon, you might say, but I come here to free you.
+And I, am called Malasāra.
+I serve Yamā, the God of Death.
 I am a yamadūta, one of his many emissaries.”

-“Free me?
-Why am I here?
+“Free me...The God of Death?
 Am I—am I dead?”

 “No, you are not.
 I will answer your questions.
 But not here, Anāmaka.
 Let me take you to...a more familiar place.”